-I get a lot of questions from people about tent condensation and how prevent it from forming on the inside of a tent or tarp shelter.
+I get a lot of questions about tent condensation and how prevent it from forming on the inside of a tent or tarp shelter.
 Condensation is a nuisance because it can drip onto your sleeping bag and gear and it makes your tent wet and heavier to carry when you pack it up.
 It doesn’t matter if you sleep in a “traditional” double walled tent, a single walled ultralight tent, or under a tarp, the causes and cures for condensation are all the same.

 Why does internal condensation occur?